Alvaromah/InventorySample/docs/2 Architecture Overview/Architecture Overview.md

     var logService = ServiceLocator.Request<ILogService>()
 ```

-The first thing to note is that we are not creating an instance of a service, we are requesting a service specifying an interface.
+The first thing to note is that we are not creating an instance of a service, **we are requesting a service specifying an interface**.

 This have the following considerations:
--	The ServiceLocator may return a new instance or reuse an existing instance of the service.
+-	The ServiceLocator may return a new instance or reuse an existing instance of the service (singleton).
 -	The ServiceLocator may return a real implementation of ILogService or a fake implementation for testing purposes.
 -	Since we are requesting an interface, the service can be implemented in another library, out of the scope of the current component.

 If the ServiceLocator returns a new instance, an existing instance, a real implementation or a fake implementation depends on the configuration of the service in the ServiceLocator.
+We will talk about the ServiceLocator configuration later.

 The following diagram shows the relationship between components using a ServiceLocator.

 ![Dependency Injection ServiceLocator](img/ovw-servicelocator-refs.png)

 As you can see in the diagram, the component consuming the ILogService can make use of the LogService, even when the service is implemented out of the scope of the component.

+Dependency Injection is not only used to resolve Service instances, it is also used to request view-models and can be used for any object in the application.
+We just need to tell the ServiceLocator how to resolve the request.

 ## ServiceLocator configuration
 We saw before how to request a service using the ServiceLocator.
 Now let’s see how to configure the ServiceLocator to return a specific instance when we request for a service.